Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design

-To efficiently compute a sufficient solution or find different modes, exploration mechanisms play a vital role in agent performance, especially in tasks with sparse reward or for a reward landscape with a vast number of local optima to explore.
-One popular approach to enhance exploration in RL is the addition of an exploration bonus to the reward function, known as \emph{intrinsic reward} \cite{burda2018exploration, Badia2020Never, seo2021state,NIPS2017_3a20f62a}.
-Another common approach is maximum entropy RL, where the agent tries to maximize both the reward and entropy simultaneously, i.e., succeeding at a task while still acting as randomly as possible \cite{haarnoja2018soft}.
-Our work provides a consistent perspective where, while acting diverse, it is important to keep high quality among the interactions used to update the policy.
-This is accomplished by considering mini-batch diversification in reinforcement learning, where a large number of interactions obtained from running copies of the environment in parallel are summarized in a smaller, diverse set of interactions used for updating the policy.
-This can provide an effective way to impose additional exploration in the learning process when there is a limited evaluation budget.
+One popular approach to enhance exploration in RL is the addition of an exploration bonus to the reward function, commonly denoted as \emph{intrinsic reward} \cite{burda2018exploration, Badia2020Never, seo2021state,NIPS2017_3a20f62a}.
+Another common approach is maximum entropy RL, where the agent tries to maximize both the reward and entropy simultaneously, i.e., succeeding at a task while still acting as randomly as possible \cite{o'donoghue2017combining,haarnoja2017reinforcement}.
+Our work provides a consistent perspective where, while improving exploration by achieving diverse behaviors, it is important to make sure that the interactions with the environment are of high quality (i.e., receive high rewards).
+This becomes especially critical when the agent must account for safety considerations, exhibits sensitivity to noise, or operates in environments where numerous trajectories are infeasible.
+For example, in \textit{de novo} drug design, a molecular representation may not correspond to a chemically viable compound, and minor modifications can readily compromise its validity.
+In this work, we accomplish this by considering mini-batch diversification in reinforcement learning, where a large number of interactions (obtained from running copies of the environment in parallel) are summarized in a smaller, diverse set of interactions used for updating the policy.
+This provides an effective way to impose additional exploration in the learning process, while overcoming the reward bottleneck by learning from a smaller set.

-We argue that providing a diverse mini-batch of interactions makes the agent's exploration more effective and increases the diversity of the forthcoming interactions.
-Therefore, we introduce a diverse mini-batch selection framework for reinforcement learning and propose to use determinantal point processes (DPP) for this task.
-DPPs provide an effective framework to sample a diverse set based on specified similarity information.
-Previous work has proposed a mini-batch diversification scheme based on DPPs for stochastic gradient descent and shown its effectiveness \cite{zhang2017determinantal,huang2019efficient}.
-To the best of our knowledge, this is the first effort to study the effects of diverse mini-batch selection in (online) reinforcement learning.